 The Space Center

 Of all Houston’s attractions, perhaps the most popular is the Space Center.
 This huge complex is open to tourists, where they can pass shuttle carriers as well as lifelong replicas of the shuttle.
-There are many experiences like touching a rock with the moon and also learn about NASA’s upcoming projects like the Mars colonies.
+There are many experiences like touching a rock with the moon and also learning about NASA’s upcoming projects like the Mars colonies.

 The Museum District is one of the largest cultural attractions in the city and is home to around 19 different museums.
 Eleven of these are state-owned and free for all.
 Some of the famous ones are the Houston Museum of Natural Sciences, Museum of Fine Arts, Children’s Museum, Contemporary Museum, and Holocaust Museum.
 Most museums are within walking distance of each other, making it easy to cover them in a single day trip.